 My news feed is set to deliver news about the Raspberry Pi, Tasker, home automation, smart security systems and several more relevant information that inspire me and provide me with the knowledge for further tutorials.

-In the recent weeks, I came across several guides/tutorials on how to use home automation to increase the security in the house.
-With all the gadgets, sensors and IoT devices you might be tempted to wire up your house and create an elaborate and interactive home security system.
+In the recent weeks, I came across several guides/tutorials on how to use home automation to increase the security in your house.
+With all the gadgets, sensors and IoT devices you might be tempted to wire up your house to create an elaborate and interactive home security system on the cheap.
 I’m not surprised that these methods are popular, as provide us with a cheaper alternative than a professionally fitted alarm system.
-All great but all these had one thing in common.
+It’s all great, but all these systems have one thing in common.
 The same weakest link.
-Here it the biggest smart security system pitfall.
+Learn about the biggest pitfall of the smart security systems

 The weakest link in your home automation is the lack of the separate power system, independent from mains.
-Unlike professional installations – you are very unlikely to put extra wires to power an IP cam, or a Pi Server.
-Your router is probably powered from the mains as well and the same applies to sensors.
+Unlike professional installation, you are very unlikely to put extra wires to power an IP cam, or a Pi Server.
+The router is probably also powered from the mains, same rule applies to security sensors.

 How to prevent it?

 This is a tricky question.
-Apart from having a completely separate circuit for the entire security system, you will need an UPS to keep the system online.
+Apart from having a completely separate circuit for the entire security system, you would need an UPS to keep the system online.
 This means some serious money.
 Creating a homemade security system requires you to always look at the weakest link.
 Don’t let it be the power supply.